On this page

 - maintaining cultural connections

-- foster care in the South Australian context
+- foster care in the South Australian context, including carer rights and responsibilities

-- a one day Child Safe Environments course - all foster carers are mandated notifiers
+- a one day Child Safe Environments for Children and Young People course - all approved foster carers are required to be mandated notifiers

 - Infant Safe Training - this two hour session is only for applicants who want to care for children aged under two.